 To: ICANN organization, PDP WG, and future CCT Review Teams Recommendation: Collect data on costs and benefits of implementing various registration restrictions, including the impact on compliance costs and costs for registries, registrars and registrants.
 One source of this data might be existing gTLDs (for example, for verification and validation restrictions, we could look to those new gTLDs that have voluntarily included verification and validation requirements to get a sense of the costs involved).
 Prerequisite or Priority Level: High

-Comments: On the 10 April WG call, members of the CCT-RT clarified that high priority items target an 18-month timeframe.
-It would be helpful if the CCT-RT could clarify whether the data collection directive is aimed at ICANN organization or another party.
-If it is directed at the ICANN organization, it may not be feasible from a timing perspective for the ICANN organization to complete data collection and share with the WG for analysis and action before the WG concludes.
-If this is not the intent, please clarify which aspects of this recommendation are targeted at the PDP WG, as opposed to the ICANN organization and future CCT Review Teams.
+Comments: As discussed in the High-Level Feedback, it would be helpful to understand which parts of this recommendation are aimed at each target audience, as this will impact feasibility from an implementation perspective.

 Recommendation 36